If you’re looking to build muscle, lose some weight and get leaner, or both—then you’ll likely want to grab a protein powder.

 And most athletes, weightlifters, crossfitters, etc. will need a lot of protein due to having more muscle mass that needs repairing and having harder training schedules.
 So a protein powder could make hitting their high-protein goals easier, they can do some less critical but still helpful tricks like protein timing by having protein along with their workouts might reduce muscle damage and improve recovery (literature review).

 Generally, it might not be the best idea to give any supplements to kids unless your own medical professional is recommending them.
 The Washington Post has this great little read that there isn’t really any payoff for kids to be taking protein as they grow, and taking a protein powder might affect how they’re eating other whole foods with essential vitamins and minerals.
-If you want your kids to get more protein, there are lots of lean sources like greek yogurt, cottage cheese, fish, meat, etc.
+If you want your kids to get more protein from food, there are lots of lean sources like greek yogurt, cottage cheese, fish, meat, etc.

 But what if your kid is a teenager and he’s competitively playing sports?
 I wrote an evidence-based article on a supplement called creatine on Bony to Beastly, and there was a section on teenagers and the supplement creatine.
 The Journal of International Society of Sports Nutrition (JISSN), is a highly respected academic journal, and they published a public position on creatine.
 They said that creatine can be safely recommended if the teen athlete has already gone through puberty, they’re competitively training, they’re eating properly, they don’t overdo the dosage recommended, and most importantly that they have the go-ahead and are supervised by a mom, dad, trainer, coach, doctor, etc. (position and review).